ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/backup-and-restore.markdown

 - _(Optional)_ `restore-no-wait` - Return immediately without waiting for a restore to complete.
 - _(Optional)_ `restore-start-timeout=TIMEOUT` - The maximum timeout in seconds to wait for another restore to complete.
 Default: 15 seconds.

-{INFO By default, restore will wait for operation to complete.
-This behavior can be altered by using `--restore-no-wait` option. /}

 ### Remarks

+{INFO:Information}

-{INFO If the restore location doesn't exists, server will create it. /}
+- If the restore location doesn't exists, server will create it.
+- By default, **non-SYSTEM** restore will wait for operation to complete.
+This behavior can be altered by using `--restore-no-wait` option.

+{INFO/}

 {WARNING:Warning}
-You cannot restore to an existing database data directory, the restore operation will fail if it detects that the restore operation will overwrite existing data.
+You cannot restore to an existing database data directory, the restore operation will fail if it detects that the restore operation may overwrite existing data.
 If you need to restore to an existing database data directory, shutdown the database instance and delete the data directory.
 {WARNING/}

 {DANGER Simultaneous restore operations are forbidden. /}